SleepySalaman/Sprint2Pork/README.md

 # Project Title

 ## Description
 This project is a game that allows users to control a character, switch weapons, and interact with enemies using keyboard inputs.
-The game includes visual assets from **Zelda enemy sprites** and incorporates multiple states (damage, block, item, and enemy states) that the user can manipulate in real-time.
+The game includes visual assets from **Zelda enemy sprites** and incorporates multiple states (damage, block, item, and enemy states) that the user can control in real-time.

 ### Zelda enemies spritesheet:
 - [Sprite Sheet](https://www.spriters-resource.com/fullview/36632/?source=genre)